panosale/PythonLearningGR/README.md

 * Here's how you can master Python, one of the most popular coding languages | ZDNet: https://www.zdnet.com/article/heres-how-you-can-master-python-one-of-the-most-popular-coding-languages/

-* Learn to Code Python Free With These Courses and Apps - https://www.makeuseof.com/learn-to-code-python/
+* Learn to Code Python Free With These Courses and Apps: https://www.makeuseof.com/learn-to-code-python/

 * GitHub - MatthewTamYT/LearnPython: Everything you need to know about learning Python is here.
 This is a catalog that teaches you how to code in Python.
 In fact, everything you need to know from beginner to intermediate is here.
 Even experts could learn... - https://github.com/MatthewTamYT/LearnPython